DavidBelicza/TextRank/README.md

 ## HOW DOES IT WORK

-Too see how does it work, the easiest way is to use the sample text.
-Sample text can be found in the [textrank_test.go file at this line](https://github.com/DavidBelicza/TextRank/blob/master/textrank_test.go#L12).
-It's a short size text about Gnome Shell.
+To see how it works, the easiest way is to use the sample text.
+You can find it in the [textrank_test.go file at this line](https://github.com/DavidBelicza/TextRank/blob/master/textrank_test.go#L12).
+It's a short text about Gnome Shell.

 * TextRank reads the text,
-    * parse it,
+    * parses it,
-    * remove the unnecessary stop words,
+    * removes the unnecessary stop words,
-    * tokenize it
+    * tokenizes it
-* and counting the occurrence of the words and phrases
+* and counts the occurrences of the words and phrases
-* and then it starts weighting
+* then it starts weighting
-    * by the occurrence of words and phrases and their relations.
+    * by the occurrence of words and phrases and their relations
-* After weights are done, TextRank normalize weights to between 1 and 0.
+* After weights are done, TextRank normalizes them between 1 and 0
-* Then the different finder methods capable to find the most important words, phrases or sentences.
+* Then the different finder methods can find the most important words, phrases, or sentences

 The most important phrases from the sample text are: